Gamborg0101/kasernescenen3.0/README.md

 # 🏛️ Booking System

-> A fullstack room booking application built to replace a legacy system — with a modern stack, real-time conflict detection, and role-based access control.
+> A fullstack room booking system developed for music rehearsal rooms at Aarhus University, designed to replace an older and less optimal solution.

+> The system is built to handle complex booking scenarios, ensure data integrity, and provide a simple and reliable user experience for both students and administrators.

 ---